meltano/handbook/src/_peopleops/benefits.md

 ### Meltano Assemble

 Approximately every nine months, we get the whole team together somewhere on the planet for Meltano Assemble.
 Assemble 2021 took place in beautiful Mexico City.
 Assemble 2022 was held in Lisbon, Portugal in March, 2022.
-Our next Assemble event will take place in Santiago, Chile, January 9-13, 2023.
+Our last Assemble event took place in Santiago, Chile in January 2023.
+Our next Assemble event will take place in October, 2023 at a location to be announced soon.

 Our favorite definition of “assemble” is, “fit together the separate component parts.”
 That is what this event feels like – everyone coming from different parts of the world, bringing their range of experiences to become one.
 And somehow, we all fit together to become a better whole.

-Assemble 2021 took place in beautiful Mexico City.
-Assemble 2022 took place in Lisbon, Portugal, in March 2022.

 Read about [Assemble in Mexico City here](https://www.google.com/url?q=https://meltano.com/blog/assemble-2021-mexico-city-roundup/&sa=D&source=docs&ust=1639515528558000&usg=AOvVaw0LZpL5Jgj_b6bKnswXwKgE).
 Read about [Assemble in Lisbon, Portugal, here](https://meltano.com/blog/assemble-recap-company-on-site-in-lisbon/).